josephrexme/scrollobserve/README.md

 </div>

 ScrollObserve is a plugin for animating and applying styles to elements on scroll.
-It is similar to the [intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in implementation with great performance and small filesize at 1.8kb.
+It is similar to the [intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in implementation with great performance and small filesize less than 1kb when minified and gzipped.

 ## Installation
 NPM,